 Wetlands rank among the world’s largest methane emitters because methanogens—microbes that emit methane—thrive in flooded, anoxic soils.
 However, methanotrophs—microbes that consume methane—live in the aerobic area of all soils, where they intercept methane before it escapes to the atmosphere.
 In wetland soils, they can reduce the amount of methane lost to the atmosphere by up to 90 percent.
 In upland soils, they consume 100 percent of the soil-produced methane, and also remove it from the atmosphere.
 This seemed to suggest a simple conclusion: Wetlands emit methane, and uplands consume it.

 But this simple conclusion may be more complicated in forests.
 Earlier research on methane fluxes in forests has focused on uptake by soils, assuming that the trees themselves had no role in the process.
-It is now clear that trees are active influencing the methane budget of forests as well.
+It is now clear that trees are actively influencing the methane budget of forests as well.